dennybaa/docker-buildpack/README.md

 First please install [docker-citools](https://github.com/dennybaa/docker-citools), which has `docker-template.py` update tool.
 As the repository cloned and installed, say it, to your home directory, we can use `docker-template.py` which will update **Dockerfiles**.

-The order is significant during later sequential build of containers, so we will write and preserve updated **Dockerfiles** list into `updated-dockerfiles` file.
-As soon commit happens, CirclCi will read this file and invoke build for the updated containers in the given order.

 Run, the following command:

 ```
 # depends on where your docker-citools is cloned
 # Mind that curl scm _default is the order required on build.
-~/docker-citools/docker-template.py -q -- curl scm _default | tee updated-dockerfiles
+~/docker-citools/docker-template.py
 ```

 ## Commit and push changes